unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 ### The Supervisor Configuration File

-Though this file is not a requirement for any Custom Gateway Application, it is recommended for use with any long-running application.
+Though this file is not a requirement for any custom gateway application, it is recommended for use with any long-running application.
 An example of when it is not used is when the "app" is a single command like `reboot` in the `install.sh` script or a simple maintenance script that changes configurations or uploads some debug data.
 For long-running applications, a file called `supervisor.conf` must be included with the app with the rules you (the developer) decide are the right rules for supervisor to manage your app.
 All supervisor configuration options are supported, but some defaults are imposed if they are not included in your `supervisor.conf` file.
 These defaults are:

  - 'command': 'command'
  - 'stdout_logfile': '/var/log/<APP_NAME>.log',